-Conduct disorder is a group of behavioral and emotional problems that usually begins during childhood or teenage years.
-People with the disorder have a long-term and continual pattern of behavior that violates the rights of others or goes against what is deemed normal by society for their age group.
+Conduct disorder is a group of behavioral and emotional problems that usually begins during childhood or adolescence.
+Children and adolescents with the disorder have difficulty following rules and behaving in a socially acceptable way.

 There are three types of conduct disorder.
-They are labeled according to the age at which the symptoms first occur.
-The three types of conduct disorder are:
+They’re categorized according to the age at which symptoms of the disorder first occur:

-- childhood onset (signs of conduct disorder appear before 10 years old)
+- Childhood onset occurs when the signs of conduct disorder appear before age 10.

-- adolescent onset (signs of conduct disorder appear during the teenage years)
+- Adolescent onset occurs when the signs of conduct disorder appear during the teen years.

-- unspecified onset (the age that conduct disorder first occurs is unknown)
+- Unspecified onset means the age at which conduct disorder first occurs is unknown.

 - aggressive conduct